PatrickD321/bikesharing/README.md

 ### Trips by Weekday for Each Hour
 ![Trips_by_weekday_for_each_hour](https://user-images.githubusercontent.com/78861458/119278519-cadf2200-bbf3-11eb-96e4-0e3107ef8cb8.png)

-This heatmap show the trip count for a particular hour on a given day.
+This heatmap shows the trip count for a particular hour on a given day.
 The hottest point on the map gives a reflection of the most bike trips during that hour.

 ### Trips by Gender(Weekday per Hour)
 ![Trips_by_gender(weekday_per_hour)](https://user-images.githubusercontent.com/78861458/119278836-d03d6c00-bbf5-11eb-8b89-daba166a5c21.png)